Getting Married In Ireland - Irish Wedding Guide

 - Your passport

-- Original full birth certificate with an Apostille Stamp from the Embassy of origin or a letter from the Embassy confirming the authenticity of the certificate (some countries are exempt from this).
+- Original full birth certificate with an Apostille Stamp from the Embassy of the origin or a letter from the Embassy confirming the authenticity of the certificate (some countries are exempt from this).

 - The registrar might also request additional documents before the appointment.

 If you are unable to attend in person, you need to contact the HSE to find out if another method can be arranged.
-The cost of registering the wedding is 200 EUROS.
-Couples also need to be resident in Ireland for eight days in the district they intend to get married in before the wedding.
+The cost of registering for the wedding is 200 EUROS.
+Couples also need to be residents in Ireland for eight days in the district they intend to get married in before the wedding.
 That period is then followed by a further delay of up to three weeks depending on the county.